Fancy Nancy: Marketing

 Fancy Nancy has spawned a line of toys and games focusing on dress-up and role play targeted towards preschoolers and children aged 5 to 7.
 In addition, the Fancy Nancy brand includes licenses for clothing, paper party goods, crafts, and more.
-Numerous bookstores and libraries around the United States have hosted events including readings by both Jane O'Connor and Robin Preiss Glasser, costume contests, “Fancy Nancy” days and tea parties.
+Numerous bookstores and libraries around the United States have hosted events including readings by both Jane O'Connor and Robin Preiss Glasser, costume contests, "Fancy Nancy" days and tea parties.

 A Fancy Nancy game called Fancy Nancy: Tea Party Time! for the Nintendo DS systems was released on September 14, 2010.

 There are three Fancy Nancy apps for the iPad and iPhone: Fancy Nancy Dress Up, Fancy Nancy Explorer Extraordinaire, and Fancy Nancy Ballet School.

 Adaptations

-In 2012, 20th Century Fox and 21 Laps Entertainment announced a live-action film adaptation the book series with Tina Fey and Shawn Levy heading its production team, but nothing came to fruition in the following years since then.
+In 2012, 20th Century Fox, 20th Century Fox Animation Studios and 21 Laps Entertainment announced a live-action film adaptation the book series with Tina Fey and Shawn Levy heading its production team, but nothing came to fruition in the following years since then.

 On March 27, 2015, Disney Junior announced that an animated adaptation, be it television film/movie and/or TV series, of the book series were both in the works.
-The TV series was greenlit and renewed for a second season ahead of its premiere on July 13, 2018 in the United States and on the following day in Canada.
-The network ordered a second renewal of the series ahead of its second season premiere on October 4, 2019.
-That renewal would be its last according to the series developer, Krista Tucker, announced its end on her LinkedIn profile after the third season which premiered simultaneously alongside Disney+ and DisneyNOW on November 21, 2021.
+The TV series was greenlit and renewed for a second season ahead of its premiere on July 13, 2018, in the United States and on the following day in Canada.
+The network ordered a second renewal of the series ahead of its second-season premiere on October 4, 2019.
+That renewal would be its last according to the series developer, Krista Tucker, announced its end on her LinkedIn profile after the third season which premiered simultaneously alongside Disney+ and DisneyNOW on November 12, 2021.